 China is undeniably a safer place to work than it was a decade ago.
-However, accident rates, death tolls and the incidence of occupational disease are all still comparatively high, with 134 work-related accidents each day on average in 2018, according to official figures.
+However, accident rates, death tolls and the incidence of occupational disease are all still comparatively high, with about 81 deaths from work-related accidents each day on average in 2019, according to official figures.
 New work hazards have emerged as the economy develops, and many employers continue to prioritise productivity and profit well above work safety.

 In this article, we provide a historical overview of work safety in China and assess the extent to which the current legal and administrative framework has actually helped to protect workers.
 We use official reports and CLB’s Workplace Accident Map to pinpoint China’s most dangerous industries and examine the most common hazards faced by workers today, including occupational disease, overwork and dangerous living conditions.
 Contrary to many expectations, China’s most hazardous jobs are not in coal mining but rather in the poorly-regulated construction industry.
 The construction industry accounts for more than a third of all the incidents recorded on the Work Accident Map and these incidents most commonly involve some kind of structural or mechanical failure or workers falling from a height.